mosufy/apicolab-hackday/readme.md

 # About

-This is concept app meant created during the API coLAB - Hack Day on 21 Mar 2015.
+This is a concept app created during the API coLAB - Hack Day on 21 Mar 2015.
 This hack was produced within 6 hours to demonstrate the integration with SkyScanner API.

 # Website